Strobesstrobes

 How do you intercept an app that uses QUIC or raw sockets?

-For QUIC, block UDP port 443 with iptables so the app falls back to TCP/TLS, then intercept normally.
+For QUIC, drop UDP port 443 with iptables so the app falls back to TCP/TLS, then intercept normally.
 For raw sockets or custom binary protocols, use a tun/VPN capture combined with Frida hooks on the app's socket read/write or TLS functions to log plaintext buffers before encryption and after decryption.

 What is DNSChef used for in interception?

 DNSChef is a DNS proxy that answers the app's DNS queries with an IP you control, pulling its connections to your interception host.
 It is useful on non-rooted or iOS devices where iptables is unavailable, and it pairs well with a transparent mitmproxy that terminates TLS for the redirected connections.
+Watch for its 'cooked' log line to confirm the hijack landed.

 Sources and references